Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 D.O.D.
 Department of Defense truck drivers are a specialized group of drivers within the trucking industry, who haul military freight.

-They make sure this special high security freight is delivered on time to where it’s needed to military stations and locations throughout the U.S., as well as get there without being compromised in any way.
+They make sure this special high security freight is delivered on time to where it’s needed….. like military stations and locations throughout the U.S., as well as get there without any issues whatsoever.

 So, needless to say, A D.O.D. driving job isn’t just a run of the mill truck driving job.